silke/dfn-aai-shibboleth-idp/README.md

 * messages.properties have not been adapted.
 * The Login and Logout pages have not been adapted.
 * No cronjob are added - backup of user consent information is not included.
+* Private IP addresses may cause issues in the webserver configuration.
+Adapt the according template to your needs.